hwdsl2/setup-ipsec-vpn/README.md

 sudo bash wireguard.sh
 ```

-These scripts are from [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install) and [Nyr/wireguard-install](https://github.com/Nyr/wireguard-install), respectively.
-Report any related issues to the linked GitHub repos, not here.
+These scripts are from [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install) and [wireguard-install](https://github.com/Nyr/wireguard-install), with minor changes for compatibility with the IPsec VPN.
+Please report any related issues to the linked GitHub repositories.
 </details>
 <details>
 <summary>